It’s a wrap!

 fill algoList with algorithmResults #list of URIs

-algoPOS = algoList1 #URIs included by algorithm
+algoPOS = algoList[text] #URIs included by algorithm

 algoNEG = [item for item in NCIthesaurus if item not in algoPOS] #URIs excluded by algorithm (ontology-algoPOS)